Have you been dreaming of someone dying again? Perhaps your mother, father, boyfriend or girlfriend, husband or wife?

 - If lots of people die in your dream, you might need a new social circle

-Why not make use of your dreams?
+Make use of your dreams

 Our dreams are a way for the deeper parts of our minds to guide our consciousness.